 Pet owners rely on research and guidance from knowledgeable pet professionals to help them choose the best food for their pets.
 Additionally, some industry reports show that some pet owners are willing to pay more for pet foods customized for their pet’s needs.

 How can you save the planet and spoil your pet?
-Companies who deliver on these possibilities find a happy audience.
-Research firm First Insight found 62% of Gen Z and Millenials prefer sustainable brands.
+Companies that deliver on these possibilities find a happy audience.
+75% of Gen Z prefer sustainable brands and inspire other age groups to act the same.

 Eco-friendly toys are made with rope or recycled materials.